permguard/permguard/site/content/docs/concepts/authn-authz/authn-vs-authz.md

 Authentication (**authn**) and Authorization (**authz**) are two distinct concepts within the realm of security.
 They are often confused with each other, but they serve separate purposes.

 Authentication verifies the identity of a person or device, ensuring that they are indeed **who or what they claim to be**.
 This process safeguards data from unauthorized access by ensuring it is only accessible to authenticated entities.
-There exist several methods for authenticating individuals or devices, including `Username and Password`, `Multi-Factor Authentication (MFA)`, `Biometric authentication`, and `Public Key Certificate`.
+There exist several methods for authenticating individuals or devices, including `Username and Password`, `Multi-Factor Authentication (MFA)`, `Biometric authentication` and `Public Key Certificate`.

 On the other hand, Authorization dictates **what actions an authenticated user or device can perform**.
 The authorization level assigned to a user determines the scope of their permissions, often referred to as **permissions**.